YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * On AIX, consider mounting file systems with the CIO mount option.
 The CIO mount option drops support for the file buffer cache (unused by asynchronous IO), and also eliminates a lock that is a potential bottleneck to YottaDB performance on the AIX jfs2 filesystem.

-* For Linux x86_64, the gtm_aio_nr_events environment variable controls the number of structures a process has per global directory to manage asynchronous writes, and therefore determines the number of concurrent writes a process can manage across all regions within a global directory.
-If not specified, the value controlled by gtm_aio_nr_events defaults to 128.
+* For Linux x86_64, the ydb_aio_nr_events environment variable controls the number of structures a process has per global directory to manage asynchronous writes, and therefore determines the number of concurrent writes a process can manage across all regions within a global directory.
+If not specified, the value controlled by ydb_aio_nr_events defaults to 128.
 If a process encounters a situation where it needs to perform an asynchronous write, but has no available slots with which to manage an additional one, it either falls back to synchronous writing if the write is blocking other actions, and otherwise defers the write until a slot becomes available as other writes complete.
 Linux allocates the structures on a system-wide basis with the setting of /proc/sys/fs/aio-max-nr.
-Therefore you should configure this parameter to account for the needs (as determined by gtm_aio_nr_events or the default) of all processes using asynchronous I/O. When processes use multiple global directories with asynchronous I/O, their need for the system resources increases accordingly.
-For example, if an environment runs 10,000 processes each of which open two global directories and /proc/sys/fs/aio-max-nr is set to a value of 200,000 then gtm_aio_nr_events needs to be set to a value <= 200,000 / (10,000 * 2) = 10.
-Conversely if gtm_aio_nr_events is set to a value of 20, then aio-max-nr needs to be bumped up to (10,000 * 2 * 20) = 400,000.
+Therefore you should configure this parameter to account for the needs (as determined by ydb_aio_nr_events or the default) of all processes using asynchronous I/O. When processes use multiple global directories with asynchronous I/O, their need for the system resources increases accordingly.
+For example, if an environment runs 10,000 processes each of which open two global directories and /proc/sys/fs/aio-max-nr is set to a value of 200,000 then ydb_aio_nr_events needs to be set to a value <= 200,000 / (10,000 * 2) = 10.
+Conversely if ydb_aio_nr_events is set to a value of 20, then aio-max-nr needs to be bumped up to (10,000 * 2 * 20) = 400,000.
 YottaDB captures the number of errors encountered when attempting to write database blocks for a region, and, barring problems with the storage subsystem, hitting an asynchronous write limit would constitute primary (probably only) contribution to that value, which you can access with the following:

   .. parsed-literal::
      $$^%PEEKBYNAME("sgmnt_data.wcs_wterror_invoked_cntr",<region>)